Sustainable Finance Disclosure Regulation (SFDR)*

 Frog Capital wholeheartedly supports the regulatory drive to transparency of the financial sector to its environmental, social and governance (“ESG”) obligations.

-Frog Capital has clear investment criteria that exclude companies with negative environmental and social impacts so to avoid sustainability risks in the Fund.
-As a European software investor, Frog Capital does not encounter significant environmental issues in Portfolio Companies.
-Frog Capital seeks to back companies with a sustainable investment thesis which aligns with trends in the economy supporting environmental and social good.
-Frog Capital makes promoting good governance with its portfolio and its own organisation a key priority.
+As a European software investor, Frog Capital does not encounter significant environmental issues in Portfolio Companies and has clear investment criteria that exclude companies with negative environmental and social impacts so to avoid sustainability risks in the Fund performance.
+Frog Capital seeks to back companies with a sustainable investment thesis which aligns with trends in the economy supporting environmental and social good and it seeks to promote good governance.

-Notwithstanding the above and although ESG and sustainability risks are important to the firm, Frog Capital does not promote environmental or social characteristics (so-called “Article 8 product” under the SFDR), nor is its Funds classified as a products that have sustainable investments as its objective (so-called “Article 9 product” under the SFDR).
+Notwithstanding the above and although ESG and sustainability risk is important to Frog Capital, the current fund, Frog European Growth II LP, was not launched as a vehicle to promote environmental or social characteristics (so-called “Article 8 product” under the SFDR), nor is it classified as a product that has sustainable investments as its objective (so-called “Article 9 product” under the SFDR).
+Our next fund is likely to be an Article 8 fund.

 Frog Capital has taken the view that the investments to be made by the Partnership are not likely to be affected by sustainability risks and that those risks are not relevant in the context of the Partnership’s policy.
 Investors should note that it is very difficult to assess with any reasonable certainty whether there exists, or the likely outcome of, any sustainability risk on the investments and/or the risk of occurrence of any such risk.